bibanon/android-development-codex/HTC-Dream-Native-Debian-Linux.md

     passwd

-Type in the password you want to use.
+Type in the password you want to use (make sure that you only use numbers and letters! special characters cannot be easily entered).

 As a security measure, text will not appear onscreen, so just keep typing and press enter when you've put it in.

 #### Exit the Chroot